LonerHermitNEET/lonerhermitneet.github.io/content/articles/Self-Directed-Learning.md

 date = 2024-01-14T07:07:07+01:00
 +++

-# Exploring the Efficacy of Independent Learning: An Informal Comparative Analysis with Formal Education

 ### Introduction:

 I wonder...
 Is the stay-at-home person who studies with the same study material with the same work ethic, intelligence level, motivation, consistency, and flexibility just as effective as a student attending a prestigious college?